 U.S. Department of Health and Human Services regulations require annual notice to all plan participants regarding the Medicare Part D Prescription benefit “creditability” of your group health plan.
 This notice must be provided by October 14 to coincide with the annual Medicare open enrollment period which runs from October 15 to December 7.
 This notification provides Medicare-eligible employees with important information to help determine whether they need to enroll in Medicare Part D.

 Again?
-Didn’t I just do this in February/March?
+Didn’t I just do this after my medical plan renewal?

 Not quite.
 Same law, different requirement.
-In addition to this annual employee disclosure requirement each fall, plan sponsors must report creditability information directly to the Centers for Medicare and Medicaid Services (CMS) within 60 days of the first day of the ERISA plan year.
-Many Vita clients have a January 1 ERISA plan year (which may – or may not – coincide with your renewal or policy year); so for many employers, the deadline is the end of March.
+In addition to this annual employee disclosure requirement each fall, plan sponsors must report creditability information directly to the Centers for Medicare and Medicaid Services (CMS) within 60 days of the first day of the medical policy year.
+Many Vita clients have a January 1 plan renewal, so for many employers, the deadline is the end of March.

 How Do We Know If Our Prescription Benefit Is “Creditable”?

 A prescription drug plan is considered "creditable" if the prescription drug benefits are expected to pay as much as or more than standard Medicare Part D prescription drug coverage.
 If a plan will not pay out as much as Medicare prescription drug plans pay, it is considered "non-creditable".

 If you are a Vita client, you can confirm the creditability of your own plan by referring to your ERISA Welfare Plan Summary Plan Description (SPD).